 Integrity: Trusted to do the right things in the right way

 Leadership: Empowering ourselves and others to lead with confidence

 Collaboration: Seeking partners to accomplish big ideas – together

 Under the leadership of President/CEO, David Bradley, the Athens Area Chamber of Commerce is Lighting the Way for Athens!

 Chamber members are active participants in the community; providing leadership on non-profit boards, sponsoring events and allowing their employees time to volunteer.
 Future and present leaders of the community benefit from the Chamber’s LEAD Athens program, formerly Leadership Athens.
-LEAD/Leadership of Athens Alumni include Judge Steve Jones, Cardee Kilpatrick, former Mayors Heidi Davison and Doc Eldridge, Representative Spencer Frye, Michael Thurmond, Barbara Dooley, Paul Cramer and Chief Jack Lumpkin.
+LEAD/Leadership of Athens Alumni include Judge Steve Jones, Cardee Kilpatrick, former Mayors Heidi Davison and Doc Eldridge, State Representatives Spencer Frye and Houston Gaines, Michael Thurmond, Barbara Dooley and former ACC Police Chief Jack Lumpkin.
 Founded in 1982, LEAD Athens stands for: Leadership, Education, Awareness and Development.